-- Another possibility, if you wanted both the benefits of a firewalled environment yet you don't want to allow a large number of the "unwashed" "inside the walls" might be to use multiple enclaves -- one for high security assets, and another for routine user access. - These might be adjacent/peer enclaves, or nested enclaves, with the high security enclave contained within the encompassing lower security enclave. - Routine users who need to access the high security zone would presumably cross that boundary via a VPN or comparable solution.
+- Another possibility, if you wanted both the benefits of a firewalled environment yet you don't want to allow a large number of the "unwashed" "inside the walls" might be to use multiple enclaves -- one for high security assets, and another for routine user access. - These might be adjacent/peer enclaves, or nested enclaves, with the high security enclave contained within the encompassing lower security enclave (much as medieval castles have traditionally had an outer wall around the central castle). - Authorized users who need to access resources in the high security zone would presumably cross that boundary via a VPN or comparable solution.